craftxbox/Autohost/README.md

 ## Acknowledgements

-Special thanks goes out to Poyo for [documenting the Ribbon](https://github.com/Poyo-SSB/tetrio-bot-docs), craftxbox for the initial idea, and to the many people who have helped test Autohost.
+Special thanks goes out to Poyo for [documenting the Ribbon](https://github.com/Poyo-SSB/tetrio-bot-docs), Zyrixia for the in game avatar, craftxbox for the initial idea, and to the many people who have helped test Autohost.